 Shaw: I generally wake up at 7:00 something every morning, and I'm not a morning person.
-I really hate getting up early for tournaments, but at the same time you see some incredible sights when you see the sun come up in the morning.
-The mornings I'll be sitting there and it's a cool morning in the spring and you'll see these little tornadoes of fog on the water and they're just spinning around all around you and it's just really cool and you'll see some magnificent sunrises.
-The whole world comes to life and you're out there fishing and it's really nice.
+I hate getting up early for tournaments, but simultaneously, you see some incredible sights when the sun comes up in the morning.
+The mornings I'll be sitting there, and it's a cool morning in the spring, and you'll see these little tornadoes of fog on the water, and they're just spinning around you, and it's just cool, and you'll see some magnificent sunrises.
+The whole world comes to life, and you're out there fishing, and it's nice.

-But do I like it, no. If I'm home and I don't have a tournament, you will not find me watching the sun rise unless I'm hunting.
-That's the only time I'm willing to get up is hunting and then tournament competition or practice a competition.
-I'll wake up and I'll either read the paper and grab a bite to eat and then it's either I'm doing production stuff and getting ready to film or going here or there or I'm doing a deal for sponsors or we're going to fly here to do seminars and sports shows, so there's always something keeping you grounded and keeping you doing this or that.
+But do I like it?
+No. If I'm home and I don't have a tournament, you will not find me watching the sun rise unless I'm hunting.
+The only time I'm willing to get up is hunting and then tournament competition or practice for a competition.
+I'll wake up, read the paper or grab a bite to eat.
+Then it's either I'm doing production stuff and getting ready to film or going here or there, or I'm doing a deal for sponsors, or we're going to fly here to do seminars and sports shows.
+So there's always something keeping you grounded and doing this or that.

-Keri: How do you balance it with family and your wife and being away?
+Keri: How do you balance it with family, your wife, and being away?

-Shaw: At first we struggled with that.
-I think there was a real problem.
-She didn't expect as my career took off that I'd be gone a lot and all that kind of stuff.
+Shaw: At first, we struggled with that.
+There was a real problem.
+She didn't expect that as my career took off, I'd be gone a lot and all that stuff.
 The good thing is she is so much of the business.
 She's Shaw Grigsby as much as I'm Shaw Grigsby.
 She does a lot of my booking, a lot of my stuff, all of the taxes, all the business stuff, so we're partners.
-Not just partners in life, we're partners in business, we're partners and so in every situation she's a part of that, so she's never been excluded.
-It's not like this is my business, and then I'll see you when I get home and I do everything and she doesn't.
+Not just life partners, we're business partners, we're partners.
+So in every situation, she's a part of that, so she's never been excluded.
+It's not like this is my business, and then I'll see you when I get home, and I do everything, and she doesn't.
 No, she's very much a part of it.
-In fact, when they say your wife is your better half, in this case she's my way better half.
+When they say your wife is your better half, in this case, she's my way better half.
 I definitely over-married.

-Shaw: She does, she's done a marvelous job of raising the kids because I haven't been around and now we have a grandson who is coming tomorrow and I can't wait to see him.
+Shaw: She has done a marvelous job of raising the kids because I haven't been around.
+Now we have a grandson coming tomorrow, and I can't wait to see him.